Stay Tuned: Muskoka Music Festival’s Back for 2023

 Ask Mulholland “Why Gravenhurst?” and she’s quick to share the story of her deep local roots.
 Her great-great-grandfather, Charles Mickle, owned the lumber mill that was to give the town its nickname of Sawdust City.
 Twice voted Gravenhurst’s mayor, it was, perhaps fittingly, also Mickle who commissioned the construction of the town’s iconic Opera House.

-It seemed quite natural, says Mulholland, to celebrate this heritage at the same time as supporting Canadian music while providing visitors to the region a unique musical experience.
+It seemed quite natural, says Mulholland, to celebrate this heritage at the same time as supporting Canadian music while providing visitors to the region with a unique musical experience.

 “When I created my record label, I had a hypothetical festival in mind,” she says.
 “A festival that celebrated collaboration, cross-genre, and musicianship, the cornerstones of the label.
 It is beyond my wildest dreams that it’s actually happening now and in Gravenhurst.”